JNRowe/hubugs/doc/install.rst

 :mod:`hubugs` depends on following packages, all of which are available from :abbr:`PyPI (Python Package Index)`:

-* :pypi:`argh`, an excellent package for building command line tools in Python
+* :pypi:`argh` an excellent package for building command line tools in Python
 * :pypi:`blessings` for terminal formatting including colourisation
 * :pypi:`github2` for wrapping access to the GitHub API
 * :pypi:`html2text` is used formatting HTML for the terminal